Ravishing Success for L-Acoustics on ‘Hrafn: Conversations with Odin’

 “It was definitely more of a bush walk than a work site,” concurs Novatech Senior Project Manager, Nathaniel Collins.
-“Luckily there was a path that lead straight to the installation site, although we did have a 200 metre push to get the equipment to there.”
+“Luckily there was a path that lead straight to the installation site, although we did have a 200-meter push to get the equipment to there.”

 A major challenge was making sure tree canopies or trunks did not obstruct each Syva’s HF drivers, and ensure sonic consistency between each cabinet; the ethos was to avoid equalisation entirely unless absolutely necessary.

 From an ongoing operational perspective, the harsh Tasmanian winter posed its own challenges, which included 50 km/hr winds, heavy icy rainfall and power outages.
 Having the ability to log into control racks remotely from Adelaide via L-Acoustics Network Manager made the troubleshooting process that much easier; the Novatech team would get a call from the park rangers stating that extreme weather had passed through, so they could log on to the computers in Tasmania to run some simple tests.

 “L-Acoustics Load Sensor Calibration Tool on Network Manager was a very easy and simple way of checking the HF and LF drivers of each cabinet within the array,” says Wickens.
 “I was blown away that, no matter how harsh the conditions, every Syva box still performed perfectly.
 On top of this, we could also run test sequences to ensure the Hrafn playback software was configured correctly.